Eagle-CN/ComfyUI-Addoor/README_EN.md

 2. **Batch Image Load (AD_BatchImageLoadFromDir)**
    - Description: Loads multiple images from a specified directory.
    - Note: Supports various image formats including jpg, jpeg, png, bmp, gif, and webp.

-3. **Delete Local Any (AD_DeleteLocalAny)**
-   - Description: Deletes specified files or directories.
-   - Note: Use with caution as deletions are permanent.

 4. **Text List To String (AD_TextListToString)**
    - Description: Loads text files and combines their contents.